 View free policies procedures examples from all manuals.
 No obligation, no credit card!

 There are a number of things that can and do go wrong on a project.
-You are probably familiar with many of the most common project management nonconformances or failures.
+You are probably familiar with many of the most common project management failures or nonconformances, but are you familiar with the causes of project management failures?

 - Errors, omissions or just plain poor assumptions